ilkermeliksitki/ilkermeliksitki/README.md

 #### About Me
 - 🎓 I'm currently a Master's student in Biomedical Engineering and Medical Physics at <a href="https://www.tum.de/en/">TUM</a>.
 - 💻 Proficient in Python, C, Java, and Shell scripting.
+Currently, I am learning R.
 - 🌱 Exploring the fields of Data Science and Machine Learning
 - 💬 Feel free to ask me about coding, machine learning, or Linux!
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/ilkermelik/">LinkedIn</a>